How Digital Currency and NFT Transactions Are Evolving in 2025

 4. What’s the difference between a CASP and VASP?

-- Custodian wallet providers: These UK definitions serve the same functional role as VASP/CASP, with businesses required to register with the FCA and meet AML requirements.
+• Custodian wallet providers: These UK definitions have the same functional purpose as VASP/CASP, requiring companies to comply with AML regulations and register with the FCA.

 In summary: